RaleighSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Duke Energy Net Metering in Raleigh

-Duke Energy credits excess solar generation from Raleigh homes under North Carolina's net metering rules, at roughly ~100% of retail of the retail rate.
+Duke Energy credits excess solar generation from Raleigh homes under North Carolina's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full North Carolina net metering rules →

 How Much Do Solar Panels Cost in Raleigh?